Expert Advice On Improving Your Home

 • Change the position of your blinds seasonally.
 During winter, leaving your blinds open allows your home to benefit from passive solar heating.
 In the summer, keeping your blinds shut helps to block out heat.
 Doing both reduces the amount of work your HVAC system needs to do.

 • Keep your system clean.
-Regularly cleaning condenser fan blades, grills, ductwork, and indoor evaporator coil helps your HVAC system run efficiently and reduces your risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your heating and cooling system when it starts to look dirty.
+Regularly cleaning condenser fan blades, grills, ductwork, and indoor evaporator coil helps keep your HVAC system running efficiently and reduces the risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.

 • Change filters regularly.
 Changing or cleaning your air filters every 30–90 days helps air flow efficiently through your HVAC system.
 We also recommend regularly clearing dirt and debris away from the external parts of your system.